dotnet/vscode-csharp/debugger.md

 ####More things to configure In launch.json
 #####Just My Code
-You can optionally configure justMyCode by setting it to "true".
+You can optionally disable justMyCode by setting it to "false".
->*"justMyCode":true*
+>*"justMyCode":false*

 #####Source File Map
 You can optionally configure a file by file mapping by providing map following this schema: